 shall be paid out of the funds of the foundation.

-(5) The foundation shall pay all moneys of the foundation into an account in a financial institution to be called the "Law Foundation Account" pending investment or application in accordance with this section, and that account is to be used for the purposes of the foundation.
+(5) The foundation shall pay all moneys of the foundation into accounts in a financial institution pending investment or application in accordance with this section, and those accounts are to be used for the purposes of the foundation.

 (6) The foundation:

-(a) may invest at interest, in the name of the foundation, any funds of the foundation that are not required for the purposes of the foundation; and
+(a) may invest, in the name of the foundation, any funds of the foundation that are not required for the purposes of the foundation; and

 (7) The accounts of the foundation are to be audited annually by an individual who: